 The yellow marker may be moved which navigates to StreetView of the associated area.

-If a location or a marker is right clicked StreetView of the location's vicinity is shown.
+If a location or a marker is right clicked StreetView of the location's vicinity is shown and the yellow marker is moved.

-The website can be used to search for people by their names and/or address.
+The website can be used to search for people by their names and/or addresses.

-IMPORTANT: Current street names must be used, not what was used in the 1940-s and earlier.
+IMPORTANT: Current street names must be used in searches, not what was used in the 1940-s and earlier.

 Near the end of this page is link to an Old Name to New Name translation table.